simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - pay for each version
         - each new version needs to be made public individually
         - deleting a versioned object will create a following version which is the delete marker
+            - this can be used to undelete th object, by restoring the version marker to the previous version
         - can enable MFA delete, extra delete security
     - MFA Delete
         - Force users to use MFA to delete an object